 Of the three contact points between your body and your bike, the saddle is easily the most crucial, by virtue of the fact that it carries the majority of your weight for the longest percentage of your time on two wheels.
-Consequently, the difference between a good and bad pair of cycling shorts can be immense.
-A badly fitting or poor quality pair can ruin even the shortest of rides, while the best cycling shorts can leave you riding comfortably for hours on end.
+Consequently, the difference between a good and bad pair of bike shorts can be immense.
+A badly fitting or poor quality pair can ruin even the shortest of rides, while the best bike shorts can leave you riding comfortably for hours on end.

 A well-designed chamois will go a long way to improve comfort but the chamois has to be supported by quality materials that are cut and constructed in a way that keeps everything in place, not only to avoid uncomfortable bunching without restricting movement while riding, but also to spare your blushes - and the eyes of the rider on your wheel.

 For the latter reason, while waist shorts might seem the easier option when it comes to toilet breaks, the best bike shorts will invariably be a pair of bib shorts.

 It is hard to advise on a chamois as everyone's anatomy is different, however, certain considerations are important when deciding what may work for you.
 A chamois should fit close to the body with the key areas of padding located in your sit bone area when in a riding position.

 It's not simply the thickness that will indicate comfort but size and shape should also be a consideration.

 Thicker endurance-focussed pads will orientate padding towards the rear of the chamois to accommodate for a more upright position as opposed to a race designed chamois that will have more padding to the front to cater for an aggressive riding position.

 Perforations and channels in the pad improve airflow and breathability to reduce heat and moisture build-up which can cause chafing.
 The use of antibacterial treatments keeps your shorts feeling fresh.